About 2,000 people attended an interfaith rally Sunday night

 The crowd prompted Dotson to tweet that demonstrators were trying to “storm” the gas station, and he warned that “protesters engaging in illegal behavior will be subject to arrest.”

-After clerks locked the QuikTrip door, fearing the store could be looted and burned like the one in Ferguson, police in riot gear used pepper spray on sitting protesters surrounding the QuikTrip, CNN affiliate KPLR-TV reported.
+After clerks locked the QuikTrip door, fearing the store could be looted and burned like the one in Ferguson, police in riot gear used pepper spray on sitting protesters surrounding the QuikTrip, CNN affiliate KPLR reported.

 Police told the protesters to disperse, but they wouldn’t, so officers moved in, clacking their night sticks on their leg shields as they approached, the station said.
 Dotson tweeted that protesters threw rocks at police.

 Seventeen people were arrested for unlawful assembly, but no injuries or property damage was reported, KPLR said.